-So you’ve snagged yourself a bargain on everyone’s favourite crustacean, but how exactly are you going to use all that lobster meat to elevate the traditional Christmas lunch?
+So you’ve snagged yourself some crustacean, but how exactly are you going to use all that lobster meat to elevate the traditional Christmas lunch?
 Having the deliciously inexpensive seafood piled up on a plate isn’t quite the same as turning it into a Michelin-worthy meal for whoever you’ve got running around the house on Christmas Day.
 You’re going to need some primo lobster recipes to help.

 Fortunately, there’s plenty of those to go around, whether you’re looking to channel New England’s culinary chops with some buttery lobster rolls, or take it to Italy with some classic rock lobster linguine.
 Here are five simple lobster recipes to make the ingredient shine.